 3.1 The Wilmcote and Pathlow NDP must be prepared following a procedure set down by government (Figure 3).
-The Wilmcote and Pathlow NDP is now being published six weeks' formal consultation - the "Regulation 14 consultation" from 11th November 2016 to 5th January 2017.
-After this consultation the Wilmcote and Pathlow NDP will be revised and submitted to Stratford-on-Avon District Council.
-They will consult for a further minimum six week period and then the plan will be subject to an independent examination.
+The Wilmcote and Pathlow NDP is now being published by Stratford-on-Avon District Council for six weeks' formal consultation - the "Regulation 16 consultation" from [dates to be inserted].
+After this consultation, the Wilmcote and Pathlow NDP will be subject to an independent examination.
 The examiner will assess if the plan meets the basic conditions set out in the Town and County Planning Act.
-If it does, the plan will then proceed to a referendum in 2017.
+If it does, the plan will then proceed to a referendum later in 2017.